 A model of energy efficiency on its own premises

 As large building infrastructures, logistics centers like Rexel in Maisach consume an above-average amount of energy.
 This is precisely why it becomes all the more important to make consumption as efficient as possible and thus minimize both costs and CO2 emissions.
 Transparent energy flows and data are key for exploring optimization potential.
 If these are also integrated into cloud-based Internet of Things (IoT) systems, valuable knowledge can be generated and used to optimize the entire building and business operations.
-The example of Rexel Austria: As one of the first companies ever, the company is transferring energy data including electricity and other thermal values from its Austrian central warehouse in Weisskirchen, currently the largest electrical warehouse in Austria, to the MindSphere IoT platform from Siemens.
+The example of Rexel Austria: As one of the first companies ever, the company is transferring energy data including electricity and other thermal values from its Austrian central warehouse in Weisskirchen, currently the largest electrical warehouse in Austria, to MindSphere, the leading industrial IoT as a service solution from Siemens.
 The optimization potential is enormous: The Rexel Austria location currently consumes 1.4 gigawatt hours (GWh) of electrical and 1.3 GWh of thermal energy per year.
 With the help of the new power monitoring system, the company can theoretically save around 150,000 kilowatt hours (kWh) of electricity and 60 tons of CO2 each year, plus additional expected savings related to thermal energy.
 Rexel Germany sets the bar high as well, expecting savings of electricity costs from 25 to 30 percent – as a result of the new cloud-based power monitoring solution.

 Increasingly distributed energy systems and renewable energy sources require new, intelligent solutions.
 Power monitoring creates the basis for this.Ricardo Radowski, Director of Business Development, Rexel Germany